Shop Local: Gift Ideas From Canada’s Indigenous Artisans and Entrepreneurs

 Keep up with the shop local trend and support Canada's vibrant Indigenous community this holiday season with these unique products.
 Photo: Courtesy of Onquata

-The holidays are here and, with that, making those gift lists begins.
-More than ever, it’s important that we support local and show our true north spirit in support of the Indigenous artisans who cover this country far and wide.
+The holidays are here and, more than ever, it’s important that we support local and show our true north spirit in support of the Indigenous artisans who cover this country far and wide.

 Did you know that there are more than 700 unique Indigenous communities across Canada?
 As small businesses and sole traders struggle with the fall-out of COVID-19, it’s important to shop local to support the stores and makers who are the creative foundation of our communities.

 There are a variety of Indigenous artisans and makers that can introduce you to authentic Indigenous arts and crafts — all made with love by First Nations, Inuit and Métis People from across Canada.

 We asked our friends at the Indigenous Tourism Association of Canada (ITAC) to give us a few of their favourites, as part of its holiday gift guide of unique Indigenous-made arts, crafts, fashions and treats, which offers shoppers an exciting way to support Indigenous communities within Canada, so many of which have been hard hit by the effects of the global pandemic.

 Wabanaki Traditional Maple Syrup, Tobique First Nation, New Brunswick